Plant kindness. Grow hope.🌱

-Beyond improving living conditions, we have extended our support to include resources for food, education, and both medical and dental care.
-Our commitment further encompasses food distribution to households and individuals in dire need.
+Beyond improving living conditions, we have extended our support to include resources for food, education, and both medical and dental care when needed.
+Our commitment further encompasses food distribution to households and individuals in dire need around the holidays.

 At the core of our work lies a deep sense of purpose: to serve Christ and spread His message.
 We strive for this message to take root and flourish among those we serve, empowering them to carry it forward within their own communities.